tmunzer/mesa/README.md

 ##### Permanent Folder
 The script will automatically create a folder in the permanent folder you configured.
 This folder will be used to store permanent data from the application.
 The script will also generate a `config.py` file containing configuration example and help.

-You will have to configure the file before starting the application.
+## Docker-Compose
+You can find a docker-compose.yaml file in the root folder of the repository.
+This file can be used to quickly deploy the app without using the automation script.
+Please note, in this case, you will have to manually generate all the required configuration files!

+## Configuration
 ### MESA Configuration
 Before starting the MESA application, you will have to configure it.
 To do so, edit the file `config.py` located in the folder permananent_folder/mesa created by the deployment script.

 The file `config.py`already contains the configuration structure with example values.

+If you want to manually create this file, you can check the `src/config_example.py` file to see the required variables.

+## Usage
 ### Start/Stop the MESA Application
 This can be done through the deployment script, or directly by using Docker commands.
 If you do it manually, you will have to start/stop both containers, `jwilder/nginx-proxy` and `tmunzer/mesa`.
 ### Docker Tips